Learning Multivariate Log-concave Distributions: Introduction

 \subsection{Related Work}

-The area of density estimation under shape constraints is a classical topic in statistics starting with the pioneering work of Grenander~\cite{Grenander:56} on monotone distributions (see~\cite{BBBB:72} for an early and~\cite{GJ:14} for a recent book on the topic).
+The area of nonparametric density estimation under shape constraints is a classical topic in statistics starting with the pioneering work of Grenander~\cite{Grenander:56} on monotone distributions (see~\cite{BBBB:72} for an early and~\cite{GJ:14} for a recent book on the topic).
 Various structural restrictions have been studied in the literature, starting from monotonicity, unimodality, and concavity~\cite{Grenander:56, Brunk:58, PrakasaRao:69, Wegman:70, HansonP:76, Groeneboom:85, Birge:87, Birge:87b, Fougeres:97, JW:09}.
-In recent years, there has been a body of work in computer science on this topic with a focus on both sample and computational efficiency~\cite{DDS12soda, DDS12stoc, DDOST13focs, CDSS13, CDSS14, CDSS14b, ADLS15, DHS15, DKS15, DKS15b, DDKT15, DKS16}.
+While the majority of the literature has focused on the univariate setting, a number of works have studied nonparametric distribution families in fixed dimension, see, e.g.,~\cite{BD03, Seregin2010, KoenkerM:10aos}.